 The eco.business Fund was established in 2014 by KfW Development Bank on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) of Germany together with Conservation International and Finance in Motion.

 The eco.business Fund leverages the power of blended finance to amplify its impact and outreach via two separate sub-funds in i) Latin America, and the Caribbean, and ii) sub-Saharan Africa.
-In other words, the fund draws its capital from various layers: An initial base of public investors and donors provides a risk cushion to unleash the financial clout of private institutional investors.
+In other words, the fund draws its capital from various layers: an initial base of public investors and donors provides a risk cushion to unleash the financial clout of private institutional investors.
 The fund then invests this money either via intermediaries committed to promoting green finance or directly in businesses that pursue sustainable production and consumption.

-Financing Instrument: Loans and Technical Assistance
+Financing Instrument: Loans, Bonds and Technical Assistance

-Recipient categories: Businesses
+Recipient categories: Businesses and financial institutions

-End borrowers receiving eco.business Fund financing must:
+Investees receiving eco.business Fund financing must:

-- either hold an eligible sustainability standard or
+- hold an eligible sustainability standard or

-- Support a practice fully aligned with the fund’s mission.
+- support a practice fully aligned with the fund’s mission.